-A declaration allocates storage space for a value of a specified data type and names the storage location for convenience of reference.
+The DECLARE statement specifies the storage space for a value of a specified data type and names the storage location for easy reference.

-You must declare an object before referencing it.
+You must declare an object before you can reference it.
 A declaration can appear in the declaration section of any block, subprogram, or package.

 Applicability